Email verification, as one JSON request.

 Credits & rate limits

-Verifies are paid in credits.
-A separate per-key rate limit caps how fast you can spend them.
+On any paid plan, verify is free up to a monthly allowance.
+Past that, or without a subscription, verifies are paid in credits.
+A separate per-key rate limit caps how fast you go either way.

-Each verified address costs 1 credit from your account balance, the same wallet the reverse-lookup tool and bulk jobs draw from.
+On any paid plan you get 10,000 free verifies a month.
+Those calls spend no credits, and X-Verify-Free-Remaining on the response tells you how many are left.
+Past the allowance, or without a subscription, each verified address costs 0 credits from your account balance, the same wallet the reverse-lookup tool and bulk jobs draw from.
 The X-Credits-Remaining header on every response tracks what is left.
 Run out and you get a 402 with X-Credits-Required telling you the shortfall.

-Every response also carries X-RateLimit-Limit, X-RateLimit-Remaining and X-RateLimit-Reset (a unix timestamp).
-Exceed the per-key window and you get a 429 with a Retry-After header.
+The per-minute limit scales with your plan, so a higher tier gets a higher ceiling.
+Every response carries X-RateLimit-Limit (your current ceiling), X-RateLimit-Remaining and X-RateLimit-Reset (a unix timestamp).
+Exceed the window and you get a 429 with a Retry-After header.
 Read it rather than a fixed sleep.
+Short bursts are fine; only a sustained rate above your tier is throttled.

 HTTP/2 200